- About Us

 - Media Centre

 Cantrixil is a first-in-class development candidate which targets the entire spectrum of cancer cells, including tumour-initiating cells thought to cause cancer recurrence.
-Cantrixil is currently being developed for treatment of ovarian cancer and is being trialled in hospitals across Australia and the United States under an Investigational New Drug application was approved by the US FDA in 2016.
+Cantrixil is currently being developed for treatment of ovarian cancer and is being trialled in hospitals across Australia and the United States under an Investigational New Drug application which was approved by the US FDA in 2016.

 Cantrixil has international patent protection and is well-placed to achieve significant market value if clinical development is successful.